 The liquids used may also differ.

-Chicken stock adds more flavour, but if it is too strong, may overpower the gentle flavour of the red lentils.
-This is sometimes tricky for vegetarians.
+Chicken broth adds more flavour.
+This one is sometimes tricky for vegetarians.
 Many Turks will not think of chicken stock as a meat product, and will happily confirm the soup as vegetarian to anyone enquiring.
+So keep that in mind when visiting Turkish restaurants!

 I tend to use water, for a lighter soup with a more pronounced lentil flavour.
+I find the flavour of lentils and the base of olive oil, onions and tomato paste plenty enough flavour.
 As a bonus, it’s also easier to make.

 Try these variations too: